-We are fortunate enough to have an incredible group of folks working with us and more broadly helping to move the mission forward, if that sounds like you’re crowd, consider joining us at the Founder Summit Mar 12-15 in Mexico City.
+We are fortunate enough to have an incredible group of folks working with us and more broadly helping to move the mission forward, if that sounds like your crowd, consider joining us in the Founder Summit Remote community.

-Accredited investors who want to see a little more behind the scenes should apply to join our Friend of the Fund letter.
+Accredited investors who want to see a little more behind the scenes should check out our For Investors page.

 Thank you so much for reading 🙏